 Hoster himself was married to Lady Minisa Whent.
 She gave birth to four sons and two daughters; however, only three children (two daughters and a son) would survive infancy.
 Following the death of his two eldest sons, Hoster came to regard his eldest daughter, Catelyn, as his heir, until another son was born to him.
 According to Catelyn, she was Hoster's favorite child.
+She would read to him in his solar, when his eyes tired.
 A restless man in his prime, Hoster was often away from home.
 His daughters and ward sometimes accompanied him.
 When they did not, Hoster always told Catelyn to wait for him at Riverrun when he left on one of his journeys, which she did.

 Hoster and Minisa had another daughter, Lysa, who was followed by Edmure.
 Minisa became pregnant a sixth time, but died in childbirth, giving birth to another son.
 The child died with her.
 Hoster had deeply loved his wife, and was deeply saddened by her death.
 He would miss her still decades later.